When is the festival?

 If you would like access to or a copy of the personal information we hold about you, to request a correction, or have any questions about how we may use it or to make a complaint, please contact the Data Protection Manager at the address shown above.
 Or, email firstname.lastname@example.org.

 Complaints will be dealt with by the Data Protection Manager, and will be responded to within 30 days at the latest.

-This ticket is issued by TVF Limited on behalf of the Institute of Art and Ideas, henceforth the "organisers", and is subject to the terms and conditions indicated on this ticket or displayed at the "venue", the Globe at Hay.
+This ticket is issued by TVF Limited on behalf of the Institute of Art and Ideas, henceforth the ""organisers"", and is subject to the terms and conditions indicated on this ticket or displayed at the ""venue"", HowTheLightGetsIn Festival in Hay-on-Wye.
 Purchasers should note that this ticket is sold by the organisation responsible for the event.